 We are the Suffolk Wrestling Officials Association located in Suffolk County, NY.
 We annually give modest awards to deserving high school wrestlers who will be graduating and moving on to higher education.
 The awards have been known as the SWOA awards.
-Beginning with the 2019-2020 season, we are renaming the award in honor of two men who helped shape our organization during its infancy.
+Beginning with the 2[phone redacted] season, we are renaming the award in honor of two men who helped shape our organization during its infancy.
 From this season on our annual awards will be known as the Ken Cellan/Tom Riccio Memorial Wrestling Awards.
 All contributions will be distributed annually to graduating Suffolk County wrestlers who portray elite character, work ethic and attitude, at the Suffolk County Wrestling Coaches Awards ceremony held each spring.

 We are reaching out to the wrestling community, their families, friends and businesses to join us in honoring Kenny and Tommy and supporting our local scholastic wrestlers.
 Help us reach our annual goal.
 Below are brief biographies on each man.

 Kenny Cellan -

 Kenny Cellan graduated from Lindenhurst High School in 1956.
 He was star athlete competing in three sports- football, wrestling and track and field.
 He was hands down the number one football player coming out of Suffolk County in 1956, competing as a running back, and received a full scholarship to the University of Miami in Florida.
 Unfortunately, Kenny blew his knee out in the first semester of his freshman year, could not play and returned home in the spring of 1957.